-We’re excited to introduce you to British Columbia abstract artist Deb Chaney.
+We’re excited to introduce you to Deb Chaney, a British Columbia abstract artist.
 Deb is a contemporary abstract artist based specifically in Gabriola Island, BC.
 We hope you enjoy getting to know her as much as we did.

 How would you describe your artistic style?